-In a recently televised interview, the Navy SEALs command psychologist, Eric Potterat, listed four key mental techniques taught to United States Navy SEAL candidates (BUD/S trainees).
+In a documentary interview, Navy SEALs command psychologist, Dr. Eric Potterat, listed four key mental techniques taught to United States Navy SEAL candidates (BUD/S trainees).
 The third technique, self-talk, concerns how we focus our thoughts in high-stress situations.
 Here’s how you can apply this to help increase your own test performance.

 Needless to say, that sort of thinking doesn’t help you solve the next calculus problem.
-In fact, it produces massive amounts of panic chemicals that make higher-order thinking almost impossible.
+In fact, it produces massive amounts of stress chemicals that make higher-order thinking almost impossible.
 U.S. Navy BUD/S trainees can’t afford to think that way.
 It only magnifies the stress of stressful situations.

-Solution?
-Instead of talking yourself into a panic, talk yourself into a better state.
-One easy way to put this into practice is a technique I call the personal cheerleader.
+So instead of talking yourself into a panic, talk yourself into a better state.
+One easy way to put this into practice is a technique I call the personal cheerleader technique.
 Here’s how…